sigolste/PhD/README.md

 # PhD's repository

-Topic: Physical Layer Security for Wireless Telecommunication Systems \\
+Topic: Physical Layer Security for Wireless Telecommunication Systems

-  Physical Layer Security implemented with addition of Artificial Noise (AN) in the frequency domain for OFDM communication scheme.
+  Physical Layer Security implemented with addition of Artificial Noise (AN) in the frequency domain for OFDM communications.

   PhD at Sorbonne University and Free University of Brussels (2018-2021)